Kamiya apologizes to Microsoft and the players for the cancellation of Scalebound

 In 2017 Platinum Games and Microsoft announced the cancellation of Scalebound, a third-person role-playing game that at that time had been in development for several years, we even got to see some gameplay during Gamescom 2015.

-However, the project did not develop as planned and had to be canceled, although today the IP continues to belong to Xbox there is no known project about it.
+However, the project did not go according to plan and had to be canceled, although today the IP still belongs to Xbox there is no known project on it.
 Hideki Kamiya, director of Platinum Games and its founder, talks about everything that happened in Cutscenes; where in one of his videos he apologizes to Microsoft and all the players who were waiting for its launch.

 The cancellation of Scalebound was due to lack of experience